can3p/pcom/README.md

 ## Idea

-We can make a stripped down version of livejournal (no communities, no custom styles) with a focus on privacy of interaction and human touch.
+We can make a stripped down version of blog platform (no communities, no custom styles) with a focus on privacy of interaction and human touch.

 What we want to attempt to get back is every day journals and personal notes.